ianfang0131/8-week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ![Entity Relations Diagram](https://github.com/ianfang0131/8-week-SQL-Challenge/assets/124013330/eef59e02-f2b6-4f9c-aae6-beb98ac5748e)
 ***
 ## Question and answer
-  ** What is the total amount each customer spent at the restaurant?
+  **1.What is the total amount each customer spent at the restaurant?**
   ````sql